• Monitoring class sizes occurs throughout the year.

 • Students may enroll outside their home-school area.

 At various schools, there may be some students who live outside the school’s attendance area but have petitioned to transfer to that particular school.
-Petition requests are completed prior to the start of each school year.
-At that time, projected enrollments are taken into account when considering a petition request.
+Transfer requests are completed prior to the start of each school year.
+At that time, projected enrollments are taken into account when considering a transfer request.
 These requests are submitted, reviewed and either approved or denied on a once-yearly basis depending on the availability of space (i.e. class sizes) in the requested grade level.